 The Phillies were coming off a 43-111 last place finish in 1941, and manager Lobert's goal was to bring the team up to the .500 level.
 "I'll tell you a secret," Lobert declared, "if we don't win 50 percent of our games this year then we smell.
 I've got the makings of a good ball club."
 Killefer would work with the pitchers and catchers and coach on the bases.

 By Lobert's standard, the Phillies officially smelled in 1942, again finishing in last place with an abysmal 42-109 record, 62½ games behind the World Champion St. Louis Cardinals.
 The Phillies didn't win more than two back-to-back games during the season until August 23-26.
-This effort was so taxing that they followed it with an eleven-game losing streak.
+This effort was so taxing that they followed it with an 13-game losing streak.
 The closest player to an offensive star was outfielder Danny Litwhiler, who hit .271 and drove in 56 runs.

-The Phillies prepared for the 1942 player draft by sending Bill all over the country to look at prospects and make a list of candidates.
+The Phillies prepared for the 1942 minor league player draft by sending Bill all over the country to look at prospects and make a list of candidates.
 After the 1942 season concluded, Bill Killefer's contract as a Phillies coach was up.
 Without an immediate baseball job on the horizon, Bill took a job as a railroad detective for a few months.
 He was then rehired by the Phillies as chief scout in May 1943.
 Phillies president William Cox released Bill from his position in early November and replaced him with longtime Dodger scout Ted McGrew.
 Killefer did not work in Organized Baseball in 1944 and 1945.

 Branch Rickey brought Bill back to the Dodgers as a scout in January 1946.
 Killefer went to Sanford, Florida on February 1 to assist with a minor league camp for 150 players.
 During the summer, Bill scouted war veteran Joe Tepsic, who was signed in July by Rickey for $17,000.
 The Dodgers placed Tepsic on their roster for the remainder of the season.
 He appeared in 15 games, but batted only five times with no hits.
 Tepsic never made it back to the majors.

 Bill Veeck became the owner of the Cleveland Indians in 1946.
 According to author Joseph Thomas Moore, Larry Doby's biographer, Veeck had long intended to integrate baseball, an idea planted in his head by his father William Veeck Sr. With that in mind, Veeck hired Bill Killefer as a scout in January 1947.
 His plan was for Killefer to scout for black talent, a youngster who had a future in baseball.
-Veeck narrowed his list of prospects and told Bill Killefer and Bill Norman to focus on Larry Doby and follow his Newark Eagles team to see how he performed.
+Veeck narrowed his list of prospects and told Bill Killefer and Bill Norman to focus on Larry Doby and follow his Newark Eagles team in the Negro Leagues to see how he performed.
 As Veeck tells it, "Killefer had worked for me in Milwaukee, and I knew him to be capable and cautious.
 He looked and he reported.
 'He can play in this league,' he said.
 'I don't know whether he belongs in the infield or outfield, but he can play.'"

 Doby was purchased by the Cleveland Indians for $10,000 and signed to a one-year contract.
 He made his major league debut on July 5, 1947, striking out in his only at-bat in a 6-5 loss to Chicago.
 The first black player to play in the American League, Doby would play in the major leagues for 13 years and was inducted into the Hall of Fame in 1998.

 Bill Killefer continued to be one of Bill Veeck's Negro League scouts during the 1948 season.
 He and Harlem Globetrotters owner Abe Saperstein went to New York to see pitcher Jose Santiago of the Negro National League's New York Cubans.
 Killefer and Saperstein met with Santiago in his hotel, and all he wanted to talk about was his teammate Minnie Minoso.
 After watching Santiago and Minoso in action, Abe and Bill recommended both to Veeck, and they were soon signed by Cleveland.
-Santiago pitched in 27 major league games and won over 100 games in a thirteen-year minor league career.
+Santiago pitched in 27 major league games and won over 100 games in a eleven-year minor league career.
 Many baseball fans and historians believe that Minnie Minoso belongs in baseball's Hall of Fame.

 Bill helped scout Dick Whitman sign Camden, New Jersey, native Ray Narleski in 1947 or 1948.
-Narleski was a fastball pitcher who anchored the Indians' bullpen from 1954 to1958.
+Narleski was a fastball pitcher who anchored the Indians' bullpen from 1954 to 1958.

 A Warner Brothers movie called The Winning Team was released in late June 1952.
 It depicts the story of Grover Cleveland Alexander and features Ronald Reagan as Alex, Doris Day as his wife Aimee, James Millican as Bill Killefer, and Eve Miller as Margaret.
 Orval Hopkins of the Washington Post thought the film was a "familiar baseball-and-kisses routine" and called the casting of Reagan as Alexander a "thundering error."